 All of which deterred me only a little because I knew what I knew.
 Although I never went out of my way to engage others on this issue, to be a skeptical sort is to be cursed with a certain amount of compulsive contrariness.
 So if you were so kind as to start a debate, I would gladly finish it.

-Nobody likes a fanatic, though, and I always tried to keep my devotion to the topic within reasonable bounds, so that it did not inadvertently cross that nebulous frontier separating “interest” from “obsession.”
+Nobody likes a fanatic, though, and I always consciously strove to keep my devotion to the topic within reasonable bounds, so that it did not inadvertently cross that nebulous frontier separating “interest” from “obsession.”
 If this should ever happen, by the way, please let me know, immediately and in no uncertain terms.

 Even at the best of times, to be a skeptic is to go against the grain.
 Our culture, and perhaps species, is conflicted about skepticism as a guiding philosophy.
 On the one hand, we respect the mavericks and rebels of the world, albeit with a few reservations.
 And we acknowledge the inherent good sense of “trust but verify.”
 On the other hand, those who persistently resist consensus, conventional wisdom, general accord–call it what you will–are frowned upon.
 They are seen as antisocial, recalcitrant, retrograde, or just plain irritating; they are outliers, cranks, weirdos wearing foil hats.
 Dude, what’s your problem?
-People habitually inclined toward skepticism often learn the hard way to keep it zipped.
-Because to speak freely is to suffer consequences.
+People habitually inclined toward skepticism often learn the hard way to keep it zipped, because to speak freely is to suffer consequences.